By the late nineteenth century, it was said that “everyone should bathe, some people more frequently than others.”

 Roman Pattern White Porcelain Bath - 1898

 Bathtubs at the end of the Victorian era became one of the most important fixtures in a “modern” residence.
 With the exception of tenements and old houses, probably every modern residence and flat in New York possessed a fixed bathtub; indeed, there were a few mansions with a “plunge-bath” in the cellar.
+Creating a Victorian style bathroom can be centered around the freestanding tub.

 The "Vedora" White Enamelled Bathtub - 1898